o11y-weekly/o11y-weekly.github.io/2023-11-30_What_is_OpenTelemetry/README.md

 Manual instrumentation should be considered when the observed code does not come from a standard library / open source project / framework.

-Since everything cannot be tracked automatically, it is a good thing to master first instrumentation, exporters and collectors on logs and metrics first.It is different for traces, starting from automatic instrumentation and filter can be a good choice to start quickly.
+Since everything cannot be tracked automatically, it is a good thing to master first instrumentation, exporters and collectors on logs and metrics first.
+It is different for traces, starting from automatic instrumentation and filter can be a good choice to start quickly.

 Distributed tracing and traces is the most mature signal integrated in OpenTelemetry since it was the first signal integrated in the solution.
 Automatic instrumentation can be done really easily and depending the number of backend and framework, the traces can be really consise with automatic instrumentation.

-A good sign of the technical debt of the observed solution can be the number of spans and framework used to handle one transaction.
+A good sign of the technical debt of the observed solution can be the number of spans and frameworks used to handle one transaction.
 Application with too much frameworks can produces heavy and large traces which is not good for the observability backend.

 ### Automatic
 Reference: https://opentelemetry.io/docs/concepts/components/#automatic-instrumentation

 Automatic instrumentation decorates the code dynamically or statically depending the language.

-A majority of framework are supported, for each language, an automatic instrumentation is available and a list of compatible framework is also available.
+A majority of frameworks are supported, for each language, an automatic instrumentation is available and a list of compatible framework is also available.

-Before using automatic instrumentation, a list of used framework should be done to compare between requirements and available framework.
+Before using automatic instrumentation, a list of frameworks used should be done to compare between requirements and available frameworks.
 If the framework is not available, a [manual instrumentation](./README.md#manual) should be used.

 As an example, in [dotnet](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation), instrumentation is setup through a [startup hook](https://github.com/dotnet/runtime/blob/main/docs/design/features/host-startup-hook.md).
 This [OpenTelemetry startup hook](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/blob/main/src/OpenTelemetry.AutoInstrumentation.StartupHook/StartupHook.cs) inject [native code](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/tree/main/src/OpenTelemetry.AutoInstrumentation.Native) to integrate with the CLR.

 In java, a [java agent](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases/) can be used which contains instrumentation and exporter.

 In rust, OpenTelemetry does not mention automatic but still, a list of well know frameworks and [example](https://github.com/open-telemetry/opentelemetry-rust/tree/main/examples/tracing-http-propagator) are available and implement instrumentation for.
-Macro are used to statically, during the build part, to produce the instrumentation while exporters can be configured in the main entrypoint.
+Macro are used to produce the instrumentation, statically, during the build part, while exporters can be configured in the main entrypoint.

 The rust version is less magic and such integration offers a better control over performance overhead of the instrumentation.